kizniche/Mycodo/mycodo-manual.rst

 ``[Gear Icon] -> Configure -> Inputs``

 Input modules may be imported and used within Mycodo.
 These modules must follow a specific format.
+See
-See `Create Your Own Input Module <#create-your-own-input-module>`__ for more details.
+`Create an Input Module <#create-an-input-module>`__ for more details.

 +-----------------------+-------------------------------------------------+
 | Setting               | Description                                     |